Prof. Yoav Bashan

 Prof. Yoav Bashan is the President of The Bashan Foundation, an international research institute devoted to global diffusion of science.
 He is also the President of The Bashan Institute of Science, a newly formed environmental research institute in Alabama.
 Prof. Bashan is affiliated, as a full professor, with Auburn University with the Dept. of Entomology and Plant Pathology.

 He is also the Group leader of Environmental Microbiology at the Northwestern Center for Biological Research (CIBNOR) in Mexico, starting in 1997.
-He received a doctoral degree from the Hebrew University of Jerusalem and has the rank of “Distinguished Professor of Environmental Microbiology” from the federal government of Mexico.
+He received a doctoral degree from the Hebrew University of Jerusalem and has the rank of “Distinguished Professor of Environmental Microbiology” and “National Researcher by Merit” from the federal government of Mexico.

 Prof. Bashan’s main field of research for the last three decades concerns interactions among plant growth-promoting bacteria and plants in agricultural and environmental settings, including restoration of degraded soils and water.
 He has restored wetlands in Mexico to their original status and demonstrated methods of restoring eroded lands in field trials.